psecio/parse/README.md

 Note that annotations cannot enable tests that have been omitted via the command line options.
 If a test is disabled at the command line, it is disabled for the entire scan, regardless of any annotations.

+Comments can be added after `<rule>`.
+It is recommended that comments be used to indicate why the rule has been disabled or enabled.

 To disable the use of annotations, use the `--disable-annotations` option.